ashioyajotham/ashioyajotham/README.md

-- 👋 Hi, I’m @ashioyajotham
+- 👋 Hello, I’m Victor Ashioya
 - 👀 I’m interested in ...data science
 - 🌱 I’m currently learning ...BSc.
 Telecomunications
 - 💞️ I’m looking to collaborate on ...Python, Responsible AI, Open Source, Cloud
-- 📫 How to reach me ...linktr.ee/ashioyajotham

 <!---
 ashioyajotham/ashioyajotham is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.